 General Policy Statement re: Virtual Hearings

 The Federal Court is committed to remaining accessible to Canadians during this extraordinary time, while still ensuring the safety and health of all those who are involved in the Court’s process.
 To this end, some hearings will be continuing virtually as video conferences.
 This document outlines the Court’s approach to such hearings.
-However, at all times, a presiding judge or prothonotary has discretion to depart from this general policy, based on the applicable law and the circumstances of the matter.
+However, at all times, a presiding judge or associate judge has discretion to depart from this general policy, based on the applicable law and the circumstances of the matter.
 For information on the technical aspects of participating in a virtual hearing at the Federal Court, see the guides posted on the Federal Court website.

 - User Guide for Participants

 - User Guide for the Public and Media

 - Practice Tips for Remote Hearings